mdmowry/photoshopSaveActions/README.md

 # photoshopSaveActions
-javascript actions for quickly saving TIF, PSD, and JPEG output
+javascript actions for quickly saving TIF, PSD, and JPEG output from Photoshop

 Hi all - after searching what seems to have been the entire internet to no avail and finding many people looking for the same things, I hacked these scripts together based on some code I found somewhere along the search.
 I cannot recall where I found it but to whoever the original author/s is/are of the parts and pieces, I am eternally grateful and beg forgiveness.